 - P: Inadequate energy intake related to…

-- S: Consuming less than 75% of estimated energy needs for 1 month and unintentional weight loss of 6% in 1 month.
+- S: consuming less than 75% of estimated energy needs for one month and unintentional weight loss of 6% in one month.

 - P: Inadequate oral intake related to…

-- S: Refusal of meals and supplements while admitted and unintentional weight loss of 3% in 1 week.
+- S: refusal of meals and supplements while admitted and unintentional weight loss of 3% in one week.

 - P: Swallowing difficulty related to…

-- S: Repetitive swallowing, throat clearing and hoarse voice associated with eating per SNF.
+- S: repetitive swallowing, throat clearing and hoarse voice associated with eating per observation and nurse interview.

 - P: Altered nutrition-related laboratory values related to…

-- S: HgbA1c of 10.2% and noncompliance with oral medications per spouse.
+- S: HgbA1c of 10.2% and refusal of oral medications per spouse.